-A good cooperation with domain experts should be established when performing bridge modeling.
+A good cooperation with domain experts should be established when designing a bridge between information need and acquisition.
 The general framework represents a transparent and easily understood workflow process.
 It is easier to model and modify such a framework when bearing in mind clear distinctions between different functions of the transition from information need to information acquisition.